 Oh, and if you’re a VST/sample user, don’t worry.
 You can also make good use of carefully choosing sounds that mesh well, instead of only picking the ones that sound best on their own (or your favorites for that matter).

 Drums are something I can’t record in my home studio.
 I don’t have the space for it.
-If you are recording real drums, then you’ll know there’s a lot of factors here: mic position, mic distance, kit position in the room, more dampening, less dampening, tuning… It’s the most acoustic dependant instrument and you really have to play with it.
+If you are recording real drums, then you’ll know there are a lot of factors here: what mic to choose: dynamic or condenser microphone, mic position, mic distance, kit position in the room, more dampening, less dampening, tuning… It’s the most acoustic-dependent instrument and you really have to play with it.